kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 64K     animals-halfsize.pdf
 ```

-Again, no surprises here.
-The half-sized PDF tracks the file size of the half-sized JPEG.

 ### Raster to SVG with `convert`

-Let us try to harness `ImageMagick`'s `convert` again, this time to change from JPEG to SVG:
+Will `convert` cater for a JPEG to SVG conversion?

 ```bash
 convert animals.jpg animals.svg